vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Components_of_Kubernetes.md

 ##  Kubelet:-

+This service runs on nodes, reads the container manifests, and ensures the defined containers are started and running.
+* kubelet is agent for control plane
+* when ever scheduler wants something it will speak to kubelet
+* if kubelet is down then master will think that node is down
+* if control plane want to communicate with nodes means kubelet should be there if not possbile to communicate
 - kubelet will update the master saying the status pods is so on so

 -  An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.
 -  kubelet will be asking the apiserver that i am working on this node like node1 and node2 so is there any work me like is there any pod for me.